Is The Low FODMAP Diet for Me?

-Oftentimes you are even scared to eat because it seems like your symptoms emerge so randomly that you never know when they will hit.
+We hear from many people who are scared to eat because it seems like their symptoms emerge so randomly, and they never know when they will hit.
 For many people they get to the point where they think there is no answer and that they just have to live this way.
 YOU DON’T!
 You can live pain-free with your IBS and we are here to help you.

-The Low FODMAP Diet – Not For Everyone
+Will The Low FODMAP Diet Work For You?

 A low FODMAP diet is not for everyone – for a variety of reasons.
 But it just might be the solution for you.
-Take our test below by answering some simple questions:
+Take our quiz below by answering some simple questions:

 - Do you experience digestive symptoms such as abdominal pain, diarrhea and/or constipation, excess gas and/or bloating?

 - Have you been tested for celiac disease and has it been ruled out?

 - Has a gastroenterologist diagnosed you with irritable bowel syndrome (IBS)?